How Does Dialectical Behavior Therapy For PTSD Work?

 Emotion regulation is not necessarily about identifying your emotions to dismiss or suppress them.
 Rather, emotion regulation aims to help clients fully feel their feelings while understanding that their feelings do not have to determine their thoughts or behaviors.
 Emotions can be intense but can be separated from your mind.

-Practicing emotion regulation can tackle two of the most persistent symptoms associated with PTSD: experiencing recurring and involuntary distressing emotions and intentionally avoiding aspects of one’s life that may recall emotions associated with the traumatic event.
-Learning to fully feel your emotions after experiencing trauma can seem overwhelming, but it may be a valuable step toward feeling in control of yourself.
+Practicing emotion regulation may help with two of the most persistent symptoms commonly associated with PTSD: experiencing recurring and involuntary distressing emotions and intentionally avoiding aspects of one’s life that may recall emotions associated with the traumatic event.
+Learning to fully feel your emotions after experiencing trauma can seem overwhelming, but it may be a valuable step toward feeling more in control of yourself.

-Access to a healthy and resilient support system can be helpful for individuals with PTSD symptoms, particularly those associated with negative self-beliefs and guilt.
-Connecting with others can help you find a new perspective, make new memories, find joy in the present, and cultivate hope for the future.
-Some DBT sessions may be held in a group format, allowing individuals to meet others with similar symptoms or concerns.
+When it comes to relationships, a healthy and resilient support system can be helpful for individuals with borderline personality disorder symptoms or PTSD symptoms—particularly those associated with negative self-beliefs and guilt.
+Connecting with others can help you gain a new perspective, make new memories, find joy in the present, and cultivate hope for the future.
+That’s why some DBT sessions may be held in a group format, allowing individuals to connect with others with similar symptoms or concerns.

 Distress tolerance is one of the key areas of resilience that dialectical behavior therapy focuses on developing.
 Distress tolerance involves increasing a person’s ability to successfully navigate intense or stressful situations and the emotions one may experience as a result.
-A component of distress tolerance is learning to recognize what aspects of a situation you have control over and what are beyond your control.
+A component of distress tolerance is learning to recognize which aspects of a situation you have control over and which are beyond your control.

-Increasing distress tolerance skill knowledge may help combat PTSD symptoms.
-Some aspects of PTSD, including hypervigilance, startling easily, or seeking distractions through risky behaviors, may be related to the trauma survivor’s desire to anticipate and avoid intense emotions.
+Increasing distress tolerance skill knowledge may help a person reduce their PTSD symptoms over time.
+Some aspects of PTSD—including hypervigilance, startling easily, or seeking distractions through risky behaviors—may be related to the trauma survivor’s desire to anticipate and avoid intense emotions.
 Developing the ability to process such emotions instead of avoiding them could allow a person with PTSD to re-engage in activities they have been avoiding.

 Getty/Vadym Pastukh